ElectroGryphon/EGGA/UPersian/README.md

 - RTL Checkbox

 ## TODO:
-Update to latest open ArabicSupport by @konash
+Update to the latest open ArabicSupport by @konash

 ### Runtime RTL Input Field